TabWilliams20/ModernStats_Git/_episodes/04-create_repo.md

 ---
-title: "Introduction"
+title: "Creating a Repository"
 teaching: 10
 exercises: 0
 questions:
-- "Why use version control in official statistics?"
+- "Where does Git store information?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Create a repository in a local folder"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
 Welcome to using Git in Official Statistics!

 {% include links.md %}